biocorecrg/allele_specific_RNAseq/README.md

 Fastq paired ends reads can be either plain or gzipped.
 ### Genome
 Gzipped masked fasta file of the genome obtained running makeAnno
+### Strandness
+It can be either "unstranded" or "forward" or "reverse".
+It depends on the kind of sequencing.
 ### annotation
 GTF file
 ### variants